adoptium/ci-jenkins-pipelines/docs/UsingOurScripts.md

         "pipeline_url"       : "https://github.com/adoptium/ci-jenkins-pipelines.git",
         // Git branch you wish to use when running the groovy scripts inside the pipeline_url "pipeline_branch"    : "master",
-        // Git branch of which checkout from https://github.com/adoptium/jenkins-helper.git repo.
+        // Git branch name from the https://github.com/adoptium/jenkins-helper.git repo.
 This can only be as branch or tag, not SHA1
         "helper_ref"      : "master"
     },
     // Jenkins server details